mawaddahH/TestNG-Data-Provder-using-Excel/README.md

 - STEP 1: Create a test case for the Application with TestNG Data Provider.
 - STEP 2: Create a Test Datasheet.
-- STEP 3: Create functions to Open & Read data from Excel.
+- STEP 3: Create functions to Open and Read data from Excel.
 - STEP 4: Create a TestNg test case for accepting data from Excel using Data Provider.
 - STEP 5: Run the test against the Test Case name in the Test Data file.